Iterative algorithms for partitioned neural network approximation to partial differential equations: Additive Schwarz algorithm

 When $H/\delta$ and $N_c$ are fixed, as increasing $N$ the constant $C_0$ follows the growth of $N_c N H/\delta$,

 and putting it into the error reduction rate, we obtain; As $N$ increases, with given fixed $H / \delta$ and $N_c$, the error reduction rate follows the growth,

 where we used

 By \eqref{final:reduction:estimate}, we can conclude that the error reduction rate increases to the value 1 as $N$ increases.
 The convergence of the proposed additive Schwarz algorithm gets slower as more subdomains are in the partition with a fixed ratio of the overlapping width, i.e., $H/\delta$ being fixed.
+We note that by including a coarse component $v_0$ in a coarse subspace $V_0$ of $V$ to the decomposition we can obtain the constant $C_0$ to be independent of the number of subdomains $N$.
+With the addition of the coarse component, the above additive Schwarz iteration method can be extended into a two-level algorithm to speed up the iteration convergence as more subdomains in the partition.